bestmethod/raspberry-pi-wifi-ethernet-bridge/README.md

 ExecStart=/opt/replicate-ip.sh

 [Install]
-WantedBy=wpa_supplicant.service
+WantedBy=multi-user.target
 EOF

 systemctl daemon-reload
 systemctl enable replicateip
 ```

-### Reconfigure netplan to not acquire an IP - dhcpcd5 will handle this from now on
+### Ubuntu 20.04 only: Reconfigure netplan to not acquire an IP - dhcpcd5 will handle this from now on

 ```
 cat <<EOF > /etc/netplan/50-cloud-init.yaml